-Here are some suggestions to help you maintain your fan
+Here are some suggestions to help you maintain your 3.
+Cover small scratches with a light application fan

-1. Because of the fan's natural movement, some connections may become loose.
-Check the support connections, brackets, and blade attachments twice a year.
+- 1. Because of the fan's natural movement, some connections may become loose.
+Check the support connections, brackets, and blade attachments twice a vear.
 Make sure they are secure.
-(It is not necessary to remove fan from ceiling.)

-2. Clean your fan periodically to help maintain its new appearance over the years.
+(It is not necessary to remove fan from ceiling.) - 2.
+Clean your fan periodically to help maintain its new appearance over the years.
 Use only a soft brush or lint-free cloth to avoid scratching the finish.
 The plating is sealed with a lacquer to minimize discoloration or tarnishing.
 Do not use water when cleaning.
 This could damage the motor, or the wood, or possibly cause an electrical shock.